The term 'anxiety' can be used to describe many situations and emotions that we all face on a daily basis.

 Irritable Bowel Syndrome (IBS)

 One in four people experience a mental health problem and anxiety is one of the most common types.
-If you think you might be struggling with feelings of anxiety, it’s important to speak to someone.
+If you think you might be struggling with anxiety symptoms, it’s important to speak to someone.

 - Increased heart rate